trigaten/Learn_Prompting/docs/basics/intro.md

 # Introduction

-This article is built for people will little no know experience with prompt engineering or even artificial intelligence (AI).
+This article is built for people will little to no experience with prompt engineering or even artificial intelligence (AI).
 The target audience here is everyone from non-technical business students to non-technical adults.
 We will cover the basics of AI, and why you should care about prompt engineering.